August 26, 2024

 By the way regulations are worded, it’s possible for a worker to be an independent contractor under Common Law and an employee under the ABC Test.

-For example, an employee can be classified as an independent contractor by the IRS.
-However, when trying to get covered for unemployment, that same worker could be classified as an employee, because the state (who handles unemployment) uses the ABC Test.
+For example, the IRS can classify an employee as an independent contractor.
+However, when trying to get covered for unemployment, that same worker could be classified as an employee because the state (which handles unemployment) uses the ABC Test.

-Currently, each state has its own adopted test it uses to determine worker status.
+Each state currently has a unique test used to determine worker status.

-States like California along with the Department of Labor use the ABC Test to determine worker status, while Common Law is the method for both New York and the IRS.
+States like California and the Department of Labor use the ABC Test to determine worker status, while Common Law is the method for both New York and the IRS.

 State / Territory Worker Classification Test